josephtugah/Telecom_Customer_Churn_Prediction/README.md

 1. **Clone the Repository**: Start by cloning this GitHub repository to your local machine.

 2. **Install Dependencies**: Make sure you have the necessary Python libraries installed.
-You can find the required packages in the `requirements.txt` file.

 3. **Run the Jupyter Notebook**: Open and run the Jupyter Notebook provided in the repository.
 Follow the step-by-step instructions to load your telecom data and make predictions.